Itzadrian/alx-low_level_programming/0x01-variables_if_else_while/README.md

 <li>7-print_tebahpla.c program that prints the lowercase alphabet in reverse, followed by a new line.</li>
 <li>8-print_base16.c program that prints all the numbers of base 16 in lowercase, followed by a new line.</li>
 <li>9-print_comb.c program that prints all possible combinations of single-digit numbers.</li>
+<li>100-print_comb3.c a program that prints all possible different combinations of two digits.</li>